Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

-# Calculate LCA using Fishbase
+# Calculate LCA using Fishbase and then WoRMS

 Most LCA pipelines out there rely on NCBI's Taxonomy database.
 However, that database is large and fish are notoriously prone to change.
-Other databases like Fishbase are updated more often, so here is a tool that takes a table of BLAST results, takes the hits for each ASV, and queries the Fishbase API to ask for the 'updated'/'current' lineage of the hit, then uses the Fishbase lineages to calculate LCAs.
+Other databases like Fishbase are updated more often, so here is a tool that takes a table of BLAST results, takes the hits for each ASV, and queries the Fishbase database to ask for the 'updated'/'current' lineage of the hit, then uses the Fishbase lineages to calculate LCAs.
 Sometimes several similar species have wrong, outdated families on NCBI Taxonomy that are correct on Fishbase, and when you use NCBI Taxonomy, you will get an order-level LCA, while Fishbase-based LCA will have a family or genus-level LCA.
-Fishbase also tracks outdated synonyms, so
+Fishbase also tracks outdated synonyms, so we might get more accurate species-level names.

 Be careful, though: Fishbase includes *fish* will return nothing for non-fish species.
 In these cases we go back to World Register of Marine Species (WoRMS) for the whales and the sealions.
 If you have a mix of marine and non-marine species in your results better use a different database.
 We work with marine eDNA so filtering out non-marine hits is very useful for us, lots of similar looking freshwater fish out there!

 Since Fishbase often changes you better write down the date you ran this tool with your data.

+# Usage

+     python calculateLCAWithFishbase.py -f blast_results.tsv -o lca_results.tsv

+# ALTERNATIVE SCRIPT

+I gave this script to Claude 4 and asked it to make it production-ready.
+Claude added one crashing bug I fixed, but also added input data caching, better logging, and better error handling.
+I left that script in a second file:

+    python calculateLCAWithFishbase_Claude.py -f blast_results.tsv -o lca_results.tsv

 ## Method: Species ID